rstudio/fuzzbucket/README.md

 Maybe.

-If you are comfortable with direct access to EC2 via AWS authz for the purpose of managing instances launched from arbitrary AMIs, then `fuzzbucket` is probably not what you need.
+If you are comfortable with direct access to EC2 via AWS authz for the purpose of managing instances launched from arbitrary AMIs with anything remotely resembling complex networking needs, then `fuzzbucket` is probably not a good fit.

 If you need your EC2 instances to be running for more than a few hours/days by default, then `fuzzbucket` is probably not what you need.